-This Web Conference highlights unique aspects of eating disorder recovery that set its treatment requirements apart from those of generic mental health practice, both in terms of case management and the therapist’s versatile use of self.
-Though most practitioners have already acquired the skills they need to manage these disorders effectively, the challenge for clinicians is to learn why, how and which of these previously mastered techniques to use when, in response to the unique demands of the eating disordered patient and treatment moment.
+This web conference highlights unique aspects of eating disorder recovery that set its treatment requirements apart from those of generic mental health practice, both in terms of case management and the therapist’s versatile use of self.
+Though most practitioners have already acquired the skills they need to manage these disorders effectively, the challenge for clinicians is to learn why, how and which of these previously mastered techniques to use when, in response to the unique demands of the eating disordered person and treatment moment.
 Reinforcing professional intention and confidence, the discussion will speak to the importance of integrating parents and loved ones into the healing process.

-This Web Conference is designed to help clinicians:
+This web conference is intermediate instructional level and designed to help clinicians:

-If you have any questions about this Web Conference, or would like more information, please contact us here.
+If you have any questions about this web conference or would like more information, please contact us here.

-Abigail Natenshon, MA, LCSW, GCFP has been a practicing psychotherapist for 43 years, specializing in treating individuals and families with eating disorders.
+Abigail Natenshon, MA, LCSW, GCFP, has been a practicing psychotherapist for 43 years, specializing in treating individuals and families with eating disorders.
 She founded and currently serves as the director for Eating Disorder Specialists of Illinois: a Clinic without Walls.
 She authored Doing What Works: an Integrative System for the Treatment of Eating Disorders from Diagnosis to Recovery (NASW Press) and When Your Child Has An Eating Disorder: A Step-by-Step Workbook for Parents and Other Caregivers (Jossey-Bass Publishers).
 She recently completed an e-book primer about eating disorder recovery which serves health professionals, clients, and parents alike as a guidebook for healing.
 As a Guild Certified Feldenkrais Practitioner, she uses body-centered somatic education to promote awareness of body acceptance in individuals with eating disorders.

 She has appeared on several television shows such as ABC News, Fox News, MSNBC, The John Walsh Show, and the The Oprah Winfrey Show.
-She has also made appearances on National Public Radio, and has been widely published in professional journals and print media.
+She has also made appearances on National Public Radio and has been widely published in professional journals and print media.

-To learn more about Abigail and her work, please visit: www.AbigailNatenshon.com
+To learn more about Abigail and her work, please visit www.AbigailNatenshon.com